yanivno/github-copilot-webapp-workshop/README.md

     > GitHub Copilot will generate a documentation-style function declaration.
    - You can also use Copilot Chat to generate additional documentation.
 Open GitHub Copilot Chat and enter a prompt: ```Add comments to my code```
    - Add /docs and comments to other functions as well.
-   > When adding comments to the code, ensure that GitHub Copilot Chat applies custom instructions with each request.

 ## Lab #3 : implement a new feature for Application with Edit Mode